 Connection and route to market

-A connection to the Irish Electricity Transmission System will be required to allow the project to supply its renewable electricity to Irish electricity consumers and this is being progressed with EirGrid to determine the most appropriate location for a connection point(s).
+A connection to the Irish Electricity Transmission System will be required to allow the project to supply its renewable electricity to Irish electricity consumers.

 The project will also take part in an Offshore Renewable Electricity Support Scheme (RESS) auction to secure a RESS contract to provide a fixed price and fixed duration contract for the electricity produced by the wind farm.
 This will be a competitive auction process where RESS contracts will be awarded to the offshore wind projects that can offer the lowest electricity prices.

-Subject to all necessary permits and consents being received, Codling could begin construction in 2024/25.
+Subject to all necessary permits and consents being received, Codling Wind Park could begin construction in 2026.
 Construction is expected to take two to three years to complete.